 University regulations establish criteria for promotion and tenure.
 These criteria are framed in terms of the expectation for excellence across all areas of assigned activity.
-The Department of Horticulture expects these criteria to be applied rigorously to all faculty title series.
-However, faculty in the Department of Horticulture vary with regard to disciplinary expertise as well as extension, research and instruction Distribution of Effort.
+The department expects these criteria to be applied rigorously to all faculty title series.
+However, Plant Pathology faculty vary with regard to disciplinary expertise as well as extension, research and instruction Distribution of Effort.
 Therefore, specific evidences of activity to be considered in applying these criteria may vary greatly, particularly among mission areas.
-This statement on evidences should not be considered as inconsistent with or contradictory neither to university level regulations, nor with the criteria expressed therein.
+This statement on evidences should not be considered as inconsistent with or contradictory to University-level regulations, nor with the criteria expressed therein.

-This statement of activities applies to evaluations at all ranks, although evidences of activity demonstrating potential, professional advancement and trajectory of program development are weighted heavily for Assistant Professors being evaluated for progress toward tenure.
-Whereas, evidences of career achievement, sustained scholarly record, and documented impact will be more heavily factored for evaluation of Associate and Full Professors.
+This statement of activities applies to evaluations at all ranks.
+Whereas evidences of activity demonstrating potential, professional advancement and trajectory of program development are weighted heavily for Assistant Professors being evaluated for progress toward tenure, evidences of career achievement, sustained scholarly record, and documented impact will be more heavily factored for evaluation of Associate and Full Professors.